lukso-network/network-docker-containers/keystores/README.md

 # Keystores

-Put your keystores here in the corresponding network folder.
+Copy your `keystore-xxx-[timestamp].json` files here so they can be imported in the validator wallet.